Properties & Rates

 Rates in Alice Springs

-About 74 percent of the money needed to provide these services comes from rates levied on properties in Alice Springs.
+About 78% of the money needed to provide these services comes from rates levied on properties in Alice Springs.

-Council aims to keep rates as low as possible.
-Considering our small population and the extra expense involved in acquiring goods and services in the centre of Australia, Council rates compare favourably with those charged by many other councils around the country.
+ASTC aims to keep rates as low as possible.
+Considering our small population and the extra expense involved in acquiring goods and services in the centre of Australia, council rates compare favourably with those charged by many other councils around the country.

 Many of Council’s ratepayers have requested that Council remind them via email about upcoming rates instalments.